Old Testament History and Literature I (BOT 1000) 3 credits

 Includes weekly volunteer experiences under the direction of the Student Outreach Director.
 Ministry areas include evangelism, discipleship, and social concern.
 Students’ experiences are facilitated by qualified supervisors who provide accountability and feedback.
 Outreach must complement the student’s major during the junior year.

-Christian Ministry Electives 8 credits (3 upper division)
+Christian Ministry Elective (3 upper division, 8 credits)

 Biblical Studies Internship (BSA 4010) 3 credits